 - Jackley would be the 5th West River governor, following Tom Berry (Mellette County), Leslie Jensen (Hot Springs), M. Q. Sharpe (Kennebec), and Walter Dale Miller (Meade County).
 Jackley would be the 1st West River native to be elected governor since M. Q. Sharpe, who was elected in 1942 and reelected in 1944.

-- Jackley would be the 1st “Hardrocker” governor – he is a graduate of the South Dakota School of Mines and Technology.
-He would be the 2nd governor to hold an engineering degree; Carl Gunderson held a degree in civil engineering.
+- Jackley would be the 1st “Hardrocker” governor – he is an electrical engineering graduate from the South Dakota School of Mines and Technology.
+Jackley would be the 2nd governor to hold an engineering degree; Carl Gunderson held a degree in civil engineering.
 Jackley would be the 11th to be a graduate of USD, where he got his law degree, and the 8th to be a graduate of the USD School of Law.
-He would be the 2nd governor to hold degrees from two different universities, following Dennis Daugaard (USD & Northwestern), and the first to hold two degree from two in-state institutions.
+He would be the 2nd governor to hold degrees from two different universities, following Dennis Daugaard (USD & Northwestern), and the first to hold two degrees from two in-state institutions.

 - Jackley would be the 3rd Roman Catholic governor, following Richard F. Kneip and Mike Rounds.